elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 "hello"
 ```

-When "counting" the number of elements in a data structure, Elixir also abides by a simple rule: the function should be named `size` if the operation is in constant time (i.e. the value is pre-calculated) or `length` if the operation requires explicit counting.
+When "counting" the number of elements in a data structure, Elixir also abides by a simple rule: the function is named `size` if the operation is in constant time (i.e. the value is pre-calculated) or `length` if the operation is linear (i.e. calculating the length gets slower as the input grows).

-For example, we have used 4 counting functions so far: `byte_size/1` (for the number of bytes in a string), `tuple_size/1` (for the tuple size), `length/1` (for the list length) and `String.length/1` (for the number of characters in a string).
-That said, we use `byte_size` to get the number of bytes in a string, which is cheap, but retrieving the number of unicode characters uses `String.length`, since the whole string needs to be iterated.
+For example, we have used 4 counting functions so far: `byte_size/1` (for the number of bytes in a string), `tuple_size/1` (for the tuple size), `length/1` (for the list length) and `String.length/1` (for the number of graphemes in a string).
+That said, we use `byte_size` to get the number of bytes in a string, which is cheap, but retrieving the number of unicode characters uses `String.length`, since the whole string needs to be traversed.

 Elixir also provides `Port`, `Reference` and `PID` as data types (usually used in process communication), and we will take a quick look at them when talking about processes.
 For now, let's take a look at some of the basic operators that go with our basic types.